menandmice/micetro_docs/guides/user-manual/console/console_dhcp_scopes.rst

 1. In the *Object List*, select :guilabel:`DHCP Scopes` and then select a scope.

-2. From the menu bar, select :guilabel:`Range --> Convert to IP Address Range`.
+2. From the menu bar, select :menuselection:`Range --> Convert to IP Address Range`.

 3. When the Men&Mice Management Console confirmation dialog box appears, click :guilabel:`Yes` to convert the range.